zapier/visual-builder/docs/_docs/triggers.md

 Zapier will show the raw, JSON formatted response from your API in the _Response_ tab with every output field your app sends to Zapier.
 You can see the data Zapier sent to your API in the _Bundle_ tab, or the raw HTTP request in the _HTTP_ tab.

 To test a REST Hook trigger, use the Zap editor to build a real Zap, and try turning it on.
 Be sure to check the logs in the [Monitoring](./testing#monitoring) component to get feedback from your Zap testing.
-It's also great idea to go and verify in your system that the subscription was set up properly.
+It's also great idea to verify in your system that the subscription was set up properly.

 ### Define Sample Data and Output Fields